Inference and model selection in general causal time series with exogenous covariates: Simulation study

-Now, we are going to carry out other simulation experiments aimed at evaluating the effectiveness of the proposed model selection procedure for choosing the order $q$ in the model (\ref{FDAR_model}).
-To this end, consider the case where $q=2$ as the "true" model $m^*$.
-We generate trajectories in the following situations: \begin{itemize} \item {\bf scenario S}$^*_1$: $\theta^*=(0.6,0.45,0.5,0.15, 1,0.7, 0.6,0.35)$;
+Now, we are going to carry out other simulation experiments aimed at evaluating the effectiveness of the proposed model selection procedure in the model (\ref{FDAR_model}) for choosing the order $q_1=q_2=q$ in the \textbf{Case 1}.
+To this end, $q=2$ is set as the "true" model $m^*$ and that the following scenarios are considered: \begin{itemize} \item {\bf scenario S}$^*_1$: $\theta^*=(0.6,0.45,0.5,0.15, 1,0.7, 0.6,0.35)$;